openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/touch-support-discovery.md

 See

-“Touch event handling” on page 585
+"Touch event handling" on page 585

 for an example that uses the Multitouch.inputMode property to set the input type before handling a touch event.